yassouali/fast.ai_notes/parctical_DL/lecture4.md

 * Categorical — It has a number of “levels” e.g. StoreType, Assortment.
 * Continuous — It has a number where differences or ratios of that numbers have some kind of meanings e.g. `CompetitionDistance`.

 Numbers like `Year` , `Month`, although we could treat them as continuous, we do not have to.
-If we decide to make `Year` a categorical variable, we are telling our neural net that for every different “level” of `Year` (2000, 2001, 2002), you can treat it totally differently; where-else if we say it is continuous, it has to come up with some kind of smooth function to fit them.
+If we decide to make `Year` a categorical variable, we are telling our neural net that for every different “level” of `Year` (2000, 2001, 2002), we can treat it totally differently; where-else if we say it is continuous, it has to come up with some kind of smooth function to fit them.
 So often things that actually are continuous but do not have many distinct levels (e.g. Year, DayOfWeek), it often works better to treat them as categorical.

 Choosing categorical vs. continuous variable is a modeling decision we get to make.
 In summary, if it is categorical in the data, it has to be categorical.
 If it is continuous in the data, we get to pick whether to make it continuous or categorical in the model.
 Generally, floating point numbers are hard to make categorical as there are many levels (Cardinality).